 - Computer-generated art

-We would like to offer high school students grades 9-12 the opportunity to submit their artwork virtually for the 2021 Congressional Art Competition.
-Though submissions will be made virtually, the same rules and regulations still apply.
-The submission deadline is Monday, April 12th, 2021 by 4:00pm CT.
-Please send a picture of your artwork and release form to firstname.lastname@example.org.
+The submission deadline is Monday, April 18th, 2022 by 4:00pm CT.
+Please send a picture of your artwork and release form to email@example.com.
 Your artwork will not be considered unless a release form accompanies the photo.
-Please include the student’s name and title of the piece in the subject line.
+Here is the link to the release form.

 The winner of the Congressional Art Competition will receive: